COLLEGE HEALTH INSURANCE NEEDS:

 Coverage Through a Parent’s Health Insurance Policy

-Any insurance plan or issurer that offers dependent coverage must make that available until the dependent reaches age 26, according to the Patient Protection and Affordable Care Act.
+Any insurance plan or issurer that offers dependent coverage must make that available until the dependent reaches age 26, according to the Affordable Care Act.
 Both married and unmarried dependents qualify for this coverage.
 Until 2014, if the parent's coverage is through an employer, and the dependent is eligible for coverage through his or her own job, the parent's plan is not required to provide coverage.

 Some states may have laws that require longer extensions of dependent coverage in certain situations, Call your state insurance department to verify the age limit and any qualifications (such as full-time student, military veteran or marital status).